Teekay1702/Book-App/README.md

 - 🔍 Search for Books – Users can search for books by title, author, or keyword.
 - 📖 View Book Details – Clicking on a book displays details like title, author(s), description, and published date.
 - 🔙 Navigation & User Interaction – A search bar and intuitive navigation ensure a smooth user experience.
+- ⭐ User reviews - Users can add reviews to the book they are viewing.

 ## Tech Stack